 PACKET TRANSFER Function

-The Packet Transfer Function shall be used to transfer Space Packets to the packet service entity at receiving end in the data path, using services of the underlying subnetwork.
+The Packet Transfer Function shall be used to transfer Space Packets to the packet service entity at receiving end in the managed data path, using services of the underlying subnetwork.

 NOTE – There is an instance of the Packet Transfer Function in each sending end system.